 Advertisement

 It is important to remember that help is out there if you need it in the cost of living crisis.

-Here is everything you need to know about finding free toiletries, free sanitary products and free nappies and baby products in the cost of living crisis.
+Here is everything you need to know about finding free toiletries, free period products and free nappies and baby products in the cost of living crisis.

 Where do I find free toiletries near me?

 Low-income families can find free toiletries through charities, shelters and community organisations.
-You can speak to a healthcare professional and your local council about the support available near you.
+Your best option is to speak to your local council, GP or school about the support available near you, as they will be able to refer you to the best organisation which can meet your needs.

+Advertisement